EMAp/emap.github.com/events/nlp-2011/index.md

 ## News

+- Nov 15, 2011: Professors Leonel Figueiredo de Alencar and Vládia Pinheiro confirm their presence and talks.

-- The program is still under construction.
+- Nov 10, 2011: The program is still under
+  construction.
 Unfortunately, Luiz Carlos is traveling and will not participate.
 Isabel Cafezeiro will present a very interesting topic of her research.